 Each discussion topic focuses on a particular dialogue between Ovadya and the rabbi, supplemented with sources from Jewish texts, followed by a few questions to get the discussion going.

 Ovadya’s story is proof that Teshuvah is always possible.
 Even in the case of acts committed under coercion; even when we don’t know whether we had a choice; and even when the wrong can never be put right.

-Download: Reflections & Resources on Teshuvah
+PDF: Reflections & Resources on Teshuvah

-Formatted for double-sided printing on Letter-sized paper.
+Formatted for double-sided printing (A4).